ONSdigital/statistical-methods-library/imputation/implementation.md

 `auxiliary(current_period)` is the auxiliary value for the contributor being constructed for the current period.
 If the denominator is 0 then the denominator defaults to 1.
 If any values in the auxiliary column are null a runtime error is raised.
-The marker for constructed values is "c".
+The marker for constructed values is "C".

 A construction filter can also be provided.
 In this case construction is only performed when the filter returns true.
 Otherwise construction is